MLIR-China/mlir-playground/README.md

 Using the program mode selector, select a Toy chapter.
 Under this mode, the code editor is disabled.
 The program that will run when you hit `Run` is the final binary for the corresponding Toy Chapter.
 The input MLIR editor can be edited under this mode to play with different user input.

+## The road ahead

+MLIR is an exciting technology that modularized different compiler building blocks, however the developer workflow remains pretty much the same, i.e. local C++/CMake projects on a latop or a workstation.
+It's still quite inconvenient for people to land productive discussions on some technical details, altough `.mlir` files are very helpful.

+MLIR-Playground is a community effort that inspired by the prevailing adoption of using web technology to boost collaboration effeciency and lower entrance barriers, such as Figma to UI design, OpenAI Playground to large AI models and countless sandboxs by many great web frameworks.

+As a starting point, MLIR-Playground kicked off as a simple Wasm app to verify modern web browsers' capability and have low hosting cost.
+For the long run, MLIR-Playground will explore different opportunities to enable productive technical discussions under the MLIR ecosystem, i.e. more collaboration features and lower barrier to try out using MLIR.
+PRs and suggestions are welcome, let's build something together!

 ## Contributing

 [![Build and Deploy](https://github.com/MLIR-China/mlir-playground/actions/workflows/build-and-deploy.yml/badge.svg?branch=main)](https://github.com/MLIR-China/mlir-playground/actions/workflows/build-and-deploy.yml)